Randagio13/countries-states-cities-service/README.md

 ## Contributors

 Any contribution is really appreciated.
+You can get started with the steps below:

-1. Fork [this repository](https://github.com/commercelayer/sanity-template-commercelayer) (learn how to do this [here](https://help.github.com/articles/fork-a-repo)).
+1. Fork [this repository](https://github.com/Randagio13/countries-states-cities-service) (learn how to do this [here](https://help.github.com/articles/fork-a-repo)).

 2. Clone the forked repository.